- Attend Cultural events: Opera, Theater, and Symphony Winter Seasons.

 Hotels usually offer discounts in winter as well.

 But isn't it Cold Over There?

 Some places are indeed quite chilly.
 But the south of Italy, Spain, Portugal and most of Greece are pretty balmy in winter.
 Winter is a great time to visit Spain's Andalucia gems, the trio of top cities Seville, Cordoba and Granada.
 Or perhaps you'd rather take a winter visit to almost deserted Pompeii with a stopover in Naples in order to eat some of the best food in Italy.
-Check our Europe Weather Links for the skinny on temperatures.
+Check our Europe Climate and Weather Resources for the skinny on temperatures.